prateeksharma51/Work-Experience-Projects/README.md

 # Work-Experience-Projects
-Since the nature of my project restricts me from sharing the data that I have worked on as It is Confidential I am going to share snippets of the work that I did and walk through the process I followed.
+Since the nature of my project restricts me from sharing the data that I have worked on as It is Confidential.
+I am going to share snippets of the work that I did and walk through the process I followed.
 - Project Required people to manually analyse data on Excel sheets and label the rows as 'valid_mapping' if the columns representing "Customer Details" and "Party Details" had similar records like their names and addresses.
 ### Here is a List of features :
 ['CUSTOMER_ID', 'ADDRESS_ID', 'SITE_ID', 'SOURCE_SYSTEM_NAME',